rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 * **Born digital materials** in granularly processed collections should be housed separately and placed in boxes labeled "BV"; [see 10.7.4 Processing digital media](#1074-processing-digital-media)

-* **Material that has been treated for mold** must be housed separately from the rest of the collection and a moldy label affixed; see [12.2 Moldy materials](https://github.com/rose-collectionservices/collection-services-manual/tree/master/12-PRESERVATION#122-moldy-materials)) and [10.9.2 Labels for materials trated for mold](#1092-labels-for-materials-treated-for-mold).
+* **Materials that have been treated for mold** must be housed separately from the rest of the collection and a moldy label affixed; see [12.2 Moldy materials](https://github.com/rose-collectionservices/collection-services-manual/tree/master/12-PRESERVATION#122-moldy-materials)) and [10.9.2 Labels for materials treated for mold](#1092-labels-for-materials-treated-for-mold).